laurentperrinet/Perrinet20PredictiveProcessing/README.md

-Especially, by manipulating the a priori precision of internal beliefs at the different levels of the hierarchical model, one could reproduce different-classes of SPEM behaviors to classical psychophysical stimuli.
-For the half-cycle occluded pendulum, [@Adams12] found that manipulating the post-synaptic gain of predictive neurons reproduced these observed behaviors in schizophrenia and control populations.
+Especially, by manipulating the a priori precision of internal beliefs at the different levels of the hierarchical model, one could reproduce different classes of SPEM behaviors which reproduce classical psychophysical stimuli.
+For instance, [@Adams12] found for the half-cycle occluded pendulum that manipulating the post-synaptic gain of predictive neurons reproduced behaviors observed in schizophrenia and control populations.
 Such a difference in the balance of information flow could have for instance a genetic origin in the expression of this gain and vicariously in the behavior of this population.
-Importantly, such a method thus allows to perform quantitative predictions and such applications of computational neuroscience seem particularly relevant for a better understanding of the diversity of behaviors in the human population (see for instance [@Karvelis18autistic; @Kent19]).
+Importantly, such a method thus allows to perform quantitative predictions: Such applications of computational neuroscience seem particularly relevant for a better understanding of the diversity of behaviors in the human population (see for instance [@Karvelis18autistic; @Kent19]).

 2.3 Introducing delays in AI: dynamics of predictive processing {#sec:introducing-delays-in-ai-dynamics-of-predictive-processing}
 ---------------------------------------------------------------